National Film Production Institute To Help Promote Filmmaking In Pakistan: Marriyum - UrduPoint

 She said that due to their historic contribution, Pakistan Television and Radio Pakistan had heritage value in the history of the electronic media industry of the country.

-She said that in the film policy, attention has also been paid to restore the cinema houses in the country which were demolished when the industry deteriorated in the 1990s.
+She said that in the film policy, attention has also been paid to restoring the cinema houses in the country which were demolished when the industry deteriorated in the 1990s.

 The establishment of the Film Institute, she continued was part of the vision of the development of this sector.